 I didn’t invent this strategy.
-The inspiration came from Bob’s not my name on the Bogleheads investment forum.
+The inspiration came from the poster Bob’s not my name on the Bogleheads investment forum.
 Bob’s not my name credited it to another poster bdpb.
 Because the procedure is similar to Backdoor Roth, Bob’s not my name calls it Backdoor Both.
 I think deduct-and-convert describes it better.

-Who qualifies for deduct-and-convert?
+Who Qualifies for Deduct-and-Convert?

-1. You must live in a state that exempts some income from an IRA distribution from state income tax.
+You must live in a state that exempts some income from an IRA distribution from state income tax.
 Some states give it to all taxpayers.
 Some only give it to people above a certain age.

 Minimum Age | $ Cap (if less than IRA contribution limit) | |

-Arkansas (AR) | 59-1/2 | |
+Arkansas (AR) | 59-1/2 | $6,000 |

 Colorado (CO) | 55 | |